 Make sure you understand the tax rules

-- Exports to countries outside the EU and to VAT-registered customers in other EU countries are usually zero-rated for VAT.
-You need to keep proof that your goods have left the UK (and their VAT number for EU customers).
+- Exports are generally zero-rated for VAT.
+You need to keep proof that your goods have left the UK.

 - Your customer will normally be responsible for paying any taxes or duties in their country, though it will depend on what you have agreed in your contract.